mohdarbabkhan03/Insider-Threat-Detection-With-SIEM/README.md

   ```
   https://<Wazuh_Server_IP>
   ```
-- Log in using the provided credentials (or default credentials if unchanged).
+- Log in using the provided credentials in the VM Description (or look at the `VM Credentials` section).

 ✅ After these steps, your system is ready for use!